Lurkars/ghs-server/README.md

 Go to the main menu in Gloomhaven Secretariat (GHS) and click on **Connect to Server**.
 Enter the IP/Hostname of the server in **Host** (on the same machine just use `localhost`), set **Port** to `8080` (if not changed default port).

-When you run the game for the first time, simply select a **Game ID** of your choice.
-This will create a new game with that **Game ID**.
-After that, each time you connect to the server, you will need to set the same **Game ID** (it is now unchangeable!).
-Alternatively, you can make the instance [public](#running-public) to allow multiple games/game IDs.
+When you run the game for the first time, simply select a **Game Code** of your choice.
+This will create a new game with that **Game Code**.
+After that, each time you connect to the server, you will need to set the same **Game Code** (it is now unchangeable!).
+Alternatively, you can make the instance [public](#running-public) to allow multiple games/Game Codes.

 ## Missing / Coming

 - updated GUI (it's more of a placeholder now)
-  - add/change/update Game IDs/permissions
+  - add/change/update Game Codes/permissions
 - optional: track undo/redo on server too

 ## Workarounds

 - The database is a simple `ghs.sqlite` file in the GHS server config folder `<your-home-folder>/.ghs`.
 You can manipulate the file directly with `Sqlite`.
 To reset the database, simply delete the `sqlite` file.
-- On startup, all **Game IDs** are written to syslog in clear text.
+- On startup, all **Game Codes** are written to syslog in clear text.

 ## Privacy